enzymejs/enzyme/docs/api/selector.md

 - id syntax (`#foo`, `#foo-bar`, etc.)
 - attribute syntax (`[href="foo"]`, `[type="text"]`, and the other attribute selectors listed [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Attribute_selectors).)
 - universal syntax (`*`)
+- React component name and props (`Button`, `Button[type="submit"]`, etc) - however, please note that it is strongly encouraged to find by component constructor/function and not by display name.

 The attribute syntax also works by value, rather than by string.
 Strings, numbers, and boolean property values are supported.
 Example: